7 Reasons Why You Need a Junior Talent Pipeline

 5 - Your local economy will be better for the diversification of roles.

 Junior talent costs less, which is good for your company’s budget, but is also good for our local economy.
 We need people buying mid-priced houses.
 We need stores and restaurants that people at many economic levels can afford.
-We need somebody to buy used cards.
+We need somebody to buy used cars.
 If there are not jobs that compensate at grounded rates, our neighborhoods just float to the top and price most of us out of a liveable life.

 There’s also an inherent challenge of relying exclusively on junior talent from colleges and universities.
 For example, it’s estimated that Portland, Oregon will have roughly 8,000 vacant tech jobs by 2020, a small portion of the one million expected nationally.
 Oregon colleges and universities are producing roughly 500 computer science graduates per year, leaving a large talent gap that can be filled with expensive relocations or local candidates with compensation expectations that match the local cost of living.